gruelbox/transaction-outbox/README.md

 TransactionManager transactionManager = TransactionManager.fromDataSource(dataSource);
 ```

 In this default configuration, `MyClass` must have a default constructor so the "real" implementation can be constructed at the point the method is actually invoked (which might be on another day on another instance of the application).
-However, you can avoid this requirement by providing an [`Instantiator`](https://www.javadoc.io/doc/com.gruelbox/transactionoutbox-core/latest/com/gruelbox/transactionoutbox/Instantiator.html) on every instance of your application that knows how to create the objects:
+However, since we have Objenesis on the class path, we can avoid this requirement by providing an [`Instantiator`](https://www.javadoc.io/doc/com.gruelbox/transactionoutbox-core/latest/com/gruelbox/transactionoutbox/Instantiator.html) that knows how to create the objects:

 ```java
 TransactionOutbox outbox = TransactionOutbox.builder()